AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/use-boards-page.md

 1. Click the **[!UICONTROL Main Menu]** icon ![](assets/main-menu-icon.png) in the upper-right corner of [!DNL Adobe Workfront], then click **[!UICONTROL Boards]**.
 1. Click the **[!UICONTROL More]** menu ![[!UICONTROL More menu]](assets/more-icon-spectrum.png) on the board or collection, and select **[!UICONTROL Delete]**.

+   <span class="preview">On a collection, the menu is on the right, next to the [!UICONTROL **View collection**] button.</span>

 1. Click **[!UICONTROL Delete board]** or [!UICONTROL **Delete collection**] on the confirmation message.

 <div class="preview">

 ## Move a board to a collection

-You can move a standalone board into a collection.
+You can move a standalone board into a collection, or move a board from one collection to another collection.

 >[!NOTE]
 >